achuchulev/terraform-nomad-multicloud/README.md

-# Run prod Nomad cluster on AWS with terraform in single DC and in single nomad region.
+# Terraform configuration to deploy Nomad multicloud (AWS & GCP) federation cluster in different Nomad regions & DCs secured with mTLS and frontend with nginx reverse proxy.
 A kitchen test is included

 ## High Level Overview